funkhaus/wordpress-theme-boilerplate/README.md

 We put all the main JavaScript for the site in one file, named just like the theme: `bmw2015.js`, or `prettybrid2015.js`, etc.

 To avoid any namespace issues and keep things simple, all the main logic of the site gets wrapped in one large object.
-The main js file on the site might look something like this in its most stripped down form:
+The main js file on the site might look something like this in its most stripped-down form:
 ```javascript
 var client2015 = {
     init: function() {